ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/scalars.md

 HotChocolate provides additional scalars for more specific usecases.

-To use these scalars we have to add the package `HotChocolate.Types.Scalars`
+To use these scalars we have to add the `HotChocolate.Types.Scalars` package.

 ```bash
 dotnet add package HotChocolate.Types.Scalars